avaxman/INFOMGP-Practical1/README.md

 1. Collision detection, as explained above.
 <br />
 2. A function `getCOMandInvIT` that computes the original COM and the inverse inertia tensor from the original OFF file, and is called by the `RigidObject` constructor. you do not need the COM it computes; the constructor translates the object (`origV` coordinates) to the origin, so it always has $COM=\left(0,0,0\right)$.
-The constructor also create `currV` as a translation and rotation of `origV` to fit the prescribed values from the scene file.
+The constructor also creates `currV` as a translation and rotation of `origV` to fit the prescribed values from the scene file.

 The inverse inertia tensor you get from `getCOMandInvIT` is **not after applying the orientation, not even that in the scene file**.
 That is, what you get is the inverse inertia tensor of ``origV`` around the origin.
 You will have to compute the inverse inertia tensor for a given `currV`, according to the its current orientation, and it is always then around the COM of the moving object.
 See Lecture 3 for how to do that efficiently, and be careful to apply the correct rotation!

 ##Submission

-The entire code of the practical has to be submitted in a zip file to the designated submission server that will be anounced.
-The deadline is **14/Mar/2017 09:00AM**.
+The changed files (often just ``scene.h``) have to be submitted in a zip file by E-mail to the lecturer.
+The deadline is **13/Mar/2017 09:00AM**.
+Students who have not submitted the practical by that time **will not be checked** in the session.

 The practical must be done **in pairs**.
 Doing it alone requires a-priori permission.
 Any other combination (more than 2 people, or some fractional number) is not allowed.

-The practical will be checked during the lecture time of the deadline date.
+The practical will be checked during a special session in the deadline date (instead of a lecture that day).
 Every pair will have 10 minutes to shortly present their practical, and be tested by the lecturer with some fresh scene files.
 In addition, the lecturer will ask every person a short question that should be easy to answer if this person was fully involved in the exercise.
-We might need more than the allocated two hours for the lecture time; you will very soon receive a notification.
-The registration for time slots will appear soon.
+This will typically be a double session in our regular slot B; check the calendar.
+The registration for time slots is in our [public sheet](https://docs.google.com/spreadsheets/d/1Zeo2mPu_wv9xjMrAFdzhcTyMGLOpsJqtaf_4Y4oSp2I/edit#gid=1738095803) in the ``Time Slots - Practical 1`` tab.

 ##Frequently Asked Questions

 Here are detailed answers to common questions.
-Please read through whenever ou have a problem, since in most cases someone else would have had it as well.
+Please read through whenever you have a problem, since in most cases someone else would have had it as well.

 <span style="color:blue">Q:</span> I am getting "alignment" errors when compiling in Windows.
 <span style="color:blue">A:</span> Delete everything, and re-install using 64-bit configuration in `cmake-gui` from a fresh copy.
 If you find it doesn't work from the box, contact the Lecturer.
 Do not install other non-related things, or try to alter the cmake.

-<span style="color:blue">Q:</span> I have an angular velocity $\vec{\omega}$, how do I integrate it?
+<span style="color:blue">Q:</span> I have an angular velocity $\overline{\omega}$, how do I integrate it?
 <span style="color:blue">A:</span> There are actually two ways to do that that could be considere "forward Euler".
 The following is the simplest (radial integration), and working in the demo:

-1. Get the accumulated rotation: $\Delta t \cdot \vec{\omega}$. (compare to linear $\Delta t \cdot \vec{v}$ to accumulate position)
+1. Get the accumulated rotation: $\Delta t \cdot \overline{\omega}$. (compare to linear $\Delta t \cdot \overline{v}$ to accumulate position)
 2. This is an angle-axis representation of the accumulated rotation.
 You need a quaternion $\Delta q$ that represents this rotation.
 The simplest way is to use the *exponent* function `QExp` given to you in the code.
-However, you need to feed it with the imaginary quaternion $\Delta q = QExp(\left(0,\Delta t \cdot \vec{\omega}\right))$.
+However, you need to feed it with the imaginary quaternion $\Delta q = QExp(\left(0,\Delta t \cdot \overline{\omega}\right))$.
 3. Apply $\Delta q$ from the left to $q_t$ (the current orientation) to get $q_{t+\Delta t}$ (the new orientation): $q_{t+\Delta t} = \Delta q \cdot q_t$. remember that you have `QMult` for quaternion multiplication.